adore/daylight/doc/develop.md

       has_one :author, key: 'created_by'
     end
   ````
+> NOTE: Make sure to use `key` option in serializers, not `foreign_key`

 > INFO: `belongs_to` associations can be included using `has_one` in your
 > serializer

 There isn't any need for you to include your `has_many` associations in
 your serializer.
-These collections will be looked up from the `Daylight`
+These collections will be looked up from the Daylight
 client by a seperate request.

 The serializer above will generate JSON like: